Special thanks to Nilesh Rajpurohit for co-writing this story.

 He looked at her.
 She was amazing.
 She looked beautiful even while she wore a loose tee and shorts.
 She had something in her that sank his heart every time he looked at her.
 Somewhere he wanted to believe that this moment will last forever.
 He and she will last forever.
 He never said anything, it only revealed enough.

 “Everything is fair.”
 Veer teased as he pulled her papers from her diary.
 Mere papers for you and me.
 But they were life to her, stories of her.
 The papers were records of her thoughts, her feelings.
 Those words she could tell to no one, just her pen knew.
 She gleefully allowed him to be a part of it.
 She allowed him to venture into her vulnerabilities.
 She let him in, in all the intimate places no one dared to enter.
-Mishty hid things from herself which somewhere she felt would lead to lose both of them.
+Mishty hid things from herself which somewhere she felt would lead to losing both of them.
 She was brave.
 He sometimes would smile at her bravery, most of the times, at her innocence.

 For Veer, the journey of knowing her was a fairytale.
 A road to paradise.
-How swiftly she changed from being subtle to the scent he would be drawn in, any time, every time.
+How swiftly she changed from being subtle to the scent he would be drawn in, anytime, every time.

 “I want to stay.”
 He said.

 “Where are you going?
-Obviously you have to stay.
+Obviously, you have to stay.
 You can’t even think of getting rid of me.”
 She teased.
 He smiled.
 She was cute.

 “I wouldn’t even dream of getting rid of you.
 It’s just that I need to take care of something before I can come back to you, forever.”
 He said, half hoping she’d believe.

 “Something more important than me?”
 She asked.
 His eyes tried scrutinizing her emotions.

 “What about my papers?
 Half filled and half waiting for you to help me fill in?”
 Her voice was low.
 How the minutes of joy turned into something that was hard to take-in, for Mishty!